tamaricoh/Fullstack-course-project-2/README.md

 4. Buyers management.
 5. Transactions tracking.

-This a single page application (SPA) that uses 'react-router-dom' module to set current component and to set the URL.
+This is a single page application (SPA) that uses 'react-router-dom' module to set current component and to set the URL.
 It also uses 'react-redux' module as a local database to store the data.

 ### How